 Request a license

 The best way to request a license is to go directly to the page of the song you're looking for and choose Request a synchronization license.
-However, you can also e-mail us at firstname.lastname@example.org.
+It guarantees a fast processing and avoids your request ending up in the spam folder.
+However, you can also e-mail us at email@example.com.

 - San Francisco written by Walter Jurmann, Bronislaw Kaper and Gus Kahn.
 Used in a hurdy gurdy sold in the San Francisco Bay area.